 - reasonable accommodation costs

-- working at an artist residence
+- artist residence costs

 - other direct travel costs

 Costs should be budgeted for at least the amount being applied for.
 Working costs may be included in the budget.

 Grants for mobility may not be used to cover

 - production costs